modelscope/modelscope-agent/docs/get_started/introduction.md

 - `description`: the description of agent, which is used for multi_agent
 - `kwargs`: other potential parameters

-`Agent`作为一个基类无法直接被初始化调用，它的`_run`函数还没有被实现。`_run`函数为Agent的运行流程，主要包括三部分：messages/propmt的生成、llm的调用、根据llm的结果进行工具调用。使用时您需要调用其实现了`_run`函数的子类。We provide an implement of these components in `RolePlay` for users, and you can also custom your components according to your requirement.
+`Agent`, as a base class, cannot be directly initialized and called.
+Agent subclasses need to inherit it.
+They must implement function `_run`, which mainly includes three parts: generation of messages/propmt, calling of llm(s), and tool calling based on the results of llm.
+We provide an implement of these components in `RolePlay` for users, and you can also custom your components according to your requirement.

 ```python
 from modelscope_agent import Agent